 A genogram captures all members of the family tree.
 The family of the spouse or life partner does not matter, after all, it is not about their own family of origin.
 If, however, there is a person who has a great importance in one’s own life, this person can then also be noted.
 Of course, when creating a genogram for one's own children, the family of the spouse/partner, if that person is the other parent, will also be included and outlined.
 All family members are listed, including those who died young, missing or marginalized members.
 These include one’s own siblings, parents, their siblings, grandparents and their siblings, as well as step-parents or persons who belonged in any way to the family.
 Miscarriages or stillbirths in the family circle are also noted.

-- Step: Gathering Information: What do you know about the family?
+What do you know about the family?
 Who belongs to it?
-What were special events within the family?
-Collect and record as much detailed information as you can over several generations of the family.
+What were special events?
+Collect and write down as much information as possible about several generations of the family.

-- Step: Create a Genogram Structure: A kind of family tree is created using predefined symbols.
-All family members and their kinship relationships are shown in a sketch.
-It starts with the person for whom the genogram is being created, followed by the presentation of the parent generation, then lastly that of the grandparents and possibly those of the great-grandparents.
+A kind of family tree is created on the basis of previously defined symbols.
+All family members and their family relations are shown in a sketch.
+It starts with the person for whom the genogram is created, followed by the representation of the parents' generation, and finally the grandparents and, if applicable, the great-grandparents.

-- Step: Significant Events: After the basic structure has been created, further information (occupation, separations, deaths, strokes of fate, achievements etc.) will be added, as far as they are known.
+Once the basic structure has been established, further information (occupation, separations, deaths, strokes of fate, successes etc.) is added as far as it is known.

-- Step: Evaluation: Now the genogram can be systematically evaluated.
-Where are there parallels between family members?
-Are there similar careers, relationship patterns, separations, difficulties that keep recurring?
-Is there a recognizable connection to current problems or crises?
+Now it can be systematically evaluated: Where are there parallels between family members?
+Are there similar careers, relationship patterns, separations, difficulties that recur time and again?
+Is there a discernible connection to current problems or crises?

 Detailed instructions for creating a genogram